-- (1) The geographic boundaries shall be approved by the racing commission. - (2) The licensee shall use geolocation or geofencing technology pursuant to KRS 230.805 and to monitor and block unauthorized attempts to place sports wagers when an individual or patron is physically outside the authorized geographic boundaries within the Commonwealth of Kentucky at the time the sports wager is placed. - (3) The licensee shall trigger: - (a) A geolocation check prior to the placement of the first wager after login or upon a change of IP address; - (b) Recurring periodic geolocation checks as follows: - 1.
-For static connections, at least every twenty (20) minutes or five (5) minutes if within one (1) mile of the border; and
+(1) The geographic boundaries shall be approved by the racing commission.

+(2) The licensee shall use geolocation or geofencing technology pursuant to KRS 230.805 and to monitor and block unauthorized attempts to place sports wagers when an individual or patron is physically outside the authorized geographic boundaries within the Commonwealth of Kentucky at the time the sports wager is placed.

+(3) The licensee shall trigger:

+(a) A geolocation check prior to the placement of the first wager after login or upon a change of IP address;

+(b) Recurring periodic geolocation checks as follows:

+1. For static connections, at least every twenty (20) minutes or five (5) minutes if within one (1) mile of the border; and

-- 2. For mobile connections, at intervals to be based on a patron's proximity to the border with an assumed travel velocity of seventy (70) miles per hour or a demonstrated average velocity of a roadway/path, not to exceed twenty (20) minutes. - (4) Mechanisms shall be in place to detect software, programs, virtualization, and other technology that may obscure or falsify the patron's physical location for the purpose of placing sports wagers. - (5) The geolocation services used by the licensee shall be certified by the approved independent testing laboratory, including, without limitation, applicable field testing as authorized by the commission, before its deployment. - (6) The racing commission may enter into agreements with other jurisdictions or entities to facilitate, administer, and regulate multi-jurisdictional sports wagering by licensees pursuant to KRS 230.805. - Section 6.
+2. For mobile connections, at intervals to be based on a patron's proximity to the border with an assumed travel velocity of seventy (70) miles per hour or a demonstrated average velocity of a roadway/path, not to exceed twenty (20) minutes.

+(4) Mechanisms shall be in place to detect software, programs, virtualization, and other technology that may obscure or falsify the patron's physical location for the purpose of placing sports wagers.

+(5) Geolocation field testing shall be completed by a licensed independent test laboratory prior to an operator receiving launch authorization.
+The geolocation field testing shall, at a minimum, verify the following scenarios:

+(a) Attempted Wagering from areas that are not authorized for wagering from multiple locations within varying distances up to the physical border;

+(b) Appropriate triggering of re-geolocation frequency for both mobile and wifi connections;

+(c) Geolocation check occurs immediately upon change of IP address during a user's session;

+(d) Communication packet vulnerabilities including "man in the middle" attacks, replay attacks, and code manipulation are successfully defended against at least two replay attacks scenarios:

+1. A network attack in which a valid positive geolocation check is captured and maliciously or fraudulently injected in place of a subsequent check, allowing a patron to wager from outside the State;

+2. Potential modification or tampering of the client-side response received by the operator; and

+3. Attempts to manipulate location data and remotely control devices from outside of the state.

+(6) The racing commission may enter into agreements with other jurisdictions or entities to facilitate, administer, and regulate multi-jurisdictional sports wagering by licensees pursuant to KRS 230.805.

+Section 6.
 Data Security.
 A licensee's data security policies shall comply with KRS 230.805.
-Nothing in this section shall preclude the use of internet or cloud-based hosting of such data and information or disclosure as required by Commonwealth or federal law or a court order. - Section 7.
+Nothing in this section shall preclude the use of internet or cloud-based hosting of such data and information or disclosure as required by Commonwealth or federal law or a court order.

+Section 7.
 Location of Servers, Security, and Cloud Storage.
-A licensee shall maintain in secure locations in the Commonwealth its primary servers used to transmit information for purposes of accepting or settling of wagers on a sporting event placed by patrons in the Commonwealth. - (1) The location of all other technology and servers used by a licensee in connection with sports wagering shall be approved by the racing commission and shall be accessible by the racing commission. - (2) The racing commission may approve of the use of internet or cloud-based hosting of duplicate data or data not related to transactional wagering data upon written request of a licensee.
+A licensee shall maintain in secure locations in the Commonwealth its primary servers used to transmit information for purposes of accepting or settling of wagers on a sporting event placed by patrons in the Commonwealth.

+(1) The location of all other technology and servers used by a licensee in connection with sports wagering shall be approved by the racing commission and shall be accessible by the racing commission.

+(2) The racing commission may approve of the use of internet or cloud-based hosting of duplicate data or data not related to transactional wagering data upon written request of a licensee.